 Get ready For Pest Control

 Preparing a property or bedroom ready for a pest control treatment guarantees the very best results.
-Here we have provided some advice to help you.
+Here we have provided some advice to help you treat your pest problems.

 Clothing, Bedding, and Curtains

-Place all bedding, clothing, and curtains into bags and close securely.
+Place all your bedding and pet bedding, clothing, and curtains into bags and close securely.

 Once all laundering and heat treatment is complete – keep the items in Fresh, sealed bags.
 These sealed bags can now be set aside as sterile from insect activity.

 Once pesticide treatments are complete, the items can be returned to new sterile bags and the original bags disposed of safely in an outside bin.

 Preparing The Center of The Room

 The centre of the room should be vacuumed intensively.
 Go over the carpet at least four times if you have an upright vacuum or several times if you have a compact-pull-along vacuum.